 - 18 to 18.5 MICRONS*

-- NATURALLY SMOOTH SCALES are non-itchy and minimize felting naturally
+- NATURALLY SMOOTH SCALES are non-itchy and minimize felting

-*Microns define the diameter of the fiber, the softness.
+*Microns define the diameter of the fiber: the softness.
 We use the finest Alpaca wool of 18 to 18.5 microns.
 Next to skin, your alpaca wool shirt will feel soft and smooth.

 Alpacas roam freely and happily in the highlands of Peru, where nature intended.
 Their farmers never harm or kill them for their wool.
-Alpacas live with their environment well, they have small footprints that do not damage the fields they graze on.
+Alpacas live in their environment well, they have small footprints that do not damage the fields they graze on.
 When they eat, they cut the grass, promoting regrowth.

 Alpaca fibers are naturally smooth, we never superwash!
 Superwashed wool is usually treated with harsh chemicals to remove natural scales.
 This process adds to contamination and may affect the fiber's performance.
 We leave our Alpaca's fiber as is, with no chemical alteration.

 When wearing 100% Alpaca Wool, you can rest assured that your clothes are not contaminating while outdoors or when washing.
 We only use biodegradable Alpaca wool in our fabric, protecting our environment.